1) Emailing alex@evplay.net is the best and fastest way to get your issues resolved.

 Pair your phone with that Bluetooth signal, at which point the screen should show "Phone Connected, Launching..."

-2) When you start your drive, CarPlay may disconnect once or twice.
+2) When you start your drive, CarPlay/Android Auto may disconnect once or twice.
 As you drive, things settle and it should remain connected for the remainder of your drive.
 We are working on reliability improvements in the next update.
 If things get "stuck" (you see CarPlay but touch doesn't work), you can restart the connection by tapping 5 times quickly on the bottom right corner (Sierras only) or top left corner (all other vehicles).
 This will re-launch the app and attempt to re-establish the connection.